crdcamp/HindSite/README.md

 I'm a firm believer in Taleb's take on this.
 While I try to not blindly agree with everything he says, he is almost certainly correct about this central point in his book "The Black Swan".
 In the context of market/risk assessment, the normal distribution must die!

-Before I get too deep into this preconcieved bias, let's do some research into the Cholesky Decompostion and make some educated conclusions.
+Before I get too excited, let's get a vague idea of what's happening in the current interation of this project.
+I'd like to understand how Cholesky Decomposition ties into this.
+Later, we'll see how to replace it.

 ### Cholesky Decomposition - The Concepts Behind It